MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/administration/administration-center-api.md

 > The final results of the operation are reflected in the 'status' field of the environment that the operations affect.
 > In practice this means that polling of the 'Get Environments' endpoints must be done to determine if the given operation was successful.

-**Expected Error Codes:**
+#### Expected Error Codes

-**- invalidStatusCannotDeleteTenant:** - can't delete the environment in its current state
+`invalidStatusCannotDeleteTenant` - can't delete the environment in its current state

-**- tenantDeletionInProgress:** - environment is already in the process of being deleted
+`tenantDeletionInProgress` - environment is already in the process of being deleted

-**- ambiguousRequest:** - multiple environments with the same name were found
+`ambiguousRequest` - multiple environments with the same name were found

-**- environmentNotFound:** - the targeted environment couldn't be found
+`environmentNotFound` - the targeted environment couldn't be found

    - target: {applicationFamily}/{environmentName}